Google Ads: The definitive guide to using keyword match types

 WARNING: Before adding negative keywords to your campaign, do think carefully to be sure there are absolutely no circumstances where a word or phrase you are excluding could possibly be part of a relevant search query.

 - There’s no “one-size-fits-all” approach to using keyword match types.
-Make decisions on a keyword-by keyword basis, founded on your AdWords goals, the intent behind users’ search queries and the keyword's performance.
+Make decisions on a keyword-by keyword basis, founded on your Google Ads goals, the intent behind users’ search queries and the keyword's performance.

 - Experiment.
 Put the same keywords in different ad groups and with different match types, then compare performance.
 Look at search query relevance, click-through rates, cost-per-click, leads gained, sales made.
 Does a different match type earn your keyword a better Quality Score?